J—KASPER

 Education & Training

 His undergraduate and professional education merged graphic design, public service, and urban studies.
 He received a MFA in social practice from Queens College CUNY with distinctions in digital media and critical theory.
-Alongside his teaching, he is pursuing a PhD with a research focus on trauma-sensitive strategies for community arts and learning.
+Alongside his teaching, he is pursuing advanced graduate study in trauma-sensitive strategies and expressive therapies for community-based arts and learning.